← Back to 後漢書

 [] [] [] [] [] [][]

 While the court slid into chaos, Li Ying alone enforced discipline and let his reputation rise.
 [1] A private audience with him was called mounting the Dragon Gate.
 [2] When the partisan inquisition began, the court moved to verify charges against Li Ying and his circle.
 The dossier went to the three high ministries; Grand Commandant Chen Fan refused to sign.
-Chen Fan said the accused were the realm's most honored servants of the public good.
-[3] Men worthy of ten generations of amnesty should not be jailed on vague charges.
+He said, "Those now under examination are all men of reputation within the seas, ministers who grieve for the state and serve the public with loyalty.
+[3] Men worthy of ten generations of amnesty should not be jailed on vague charges."
 He withheld his countersignature.
 [4] The emperor, enraged, sent Li Ying and the rest to the eunuch-run North Prison.
 [5] Li Ying's testimony threatened eunuch families until the eunuchs begged for a general amnesty.
 Li Ying retired to Yangcheng while scholars everywhere honored him and despised the court.
 Note [6]: the commentary gives the fanqie reading for cai.

 70